top of page

 Is Your Home An Investment?

-Is your home really an investment?
 While many real estate professionals will always tell you it is, the question is a little more nuanced.
-The truth is, for most people, the answer is a resounding “no,” and here’s why.
+The truth is, for most people, the answer is a resounding “no.” Here’s why.

-Often times people make the mistake of counting their home in their net worth as though it is an investment that will pay them dividends.
-And this can be deceiving.
-If you have a $1 million home and a $1 million portfolio, certainly you’ve accomplished something.
-And you have built a foundation.
-But you can’t spend money like you have a $2 million portfolio.
+People often mistakenly count their homes in their net worth as if they are investments that yield dividends.
+This can be deceiving.
+If you have a $1 million home and a $1 million portfolio, you’ve certainly built a foundation.
+However, you can’t spend money as if you have a $2 million portfolio.

-According to Financial Samurai, the typical American has more than 70% of their net worth tied up in their primary residence.
-However, wealthy households usually have much less than 30% of their net worth in their home.
-In our experience, most wealthy clients have 8% - 20% of their net worth tied up in their primary residence.
-Of course, this varies by age and stage of life.
+According to Financial Samurai, the typical American has over 70% of their net worth tied up in their primary residence.
+In contrast, wealthy households usually have less than 30% of their net worth in their homes.
+Most wealthy clients have only 8% to 20% of their net worth tied to their primary residence.
+This varies by age and life stage.

-If you plan to sell your home, downsize, and buy a much less expensive home, you can make an argument for your home being an investment.
-But from an income standpoint, you can only count the part you’d reinvest for income.
-For example, if you plan to sell that $1 million home, buy a $500,000 home and reinvest the other $500,000, then you have a half million-dollar investment.
+If you plan to sell your home, downsize, and buy a less expensive one, you could argue that your home is an investment.
+However, from an income perspective, you can only count the portion you would reinvest for income.
+For instance, if you sell a $1 million home, buy a $500,000 home, and reinvest the other $500,000, then you have a half-million-dollar investment.

-If you have in-law quarters or an apartment above the garage that you are already renting out, you can make an argument that your home is an investment.
-It is producing income.
-Or, if you plan to get a reverse mortgage (most wealthy people don’t), then your home could be an investment.
+If you have in-law quarters or an apartment above the garage that you rent out, you can argue that your home is an investment.
+It generates income.
+Alternatively, if you plan to get a reverse mortgage (though most wealthy individuals do not), then your home could be considered an investment.

-Short of those scenarios, your home is a place to live.
-Its primary function is not to provide you with additional income.
-Your home is a place to live.
-If you enjoy where you live, that certainly has value.
-If it saves you money compared to renting, that has value as well.
+Short of these scenarios, your home serves primarily as a place to live.
+Its main function is not to provide additional income.
+If you enjoy your living space, that has value.
+If it saves you money compared to renting, that also holds value.

-The factor that most people don’t consider is the carrying cost of a property.
-On most investments, you would think that an annual fee of 2% to 4% would be high.
-And yet, that is what many people pay on their homes.
+Many people overlook the carrying costs of a property.
+On most investments, an annual fee of 2% to 4% would seem excessive.
+Yet, that is what many homeowners pay.

 Let’s break it down.